 Send an email or letter to local, state/province and national leaders urging them to bring CCS to the top of energy policy agendas.
 Not sure what to say?
 Use our sample letter/email to get started.

-Alison Cartier is the Marketing and Communications Manager at Inventys, Inc. As a mother of four, she believes we have a moral obligation to be ambitious, ends focused, and technology inclusive in our efforts to reduce our impact on our planet.
+Alison Cartier is the former Marketing and Communications Manager at Inventys, Inc. As a mother of four, she believes we have a moral obligation to be ambitious, ends focused, and technology inclusive in our efforts to reduce our impact on our planet.
 Inventys is focused on building a new carbon economy by creating a CO2 marketplace that tackles the gigatonne scale challenge.

 Dr. Julio Friedmann is the CEO of Carbon Wrangler and a Distinguished Fellow of the Energy Futures Initiative.
 He also served as the Principal Deputy Assistant Secretary for the Office of Fossil Energy at the U.S. Department of Energy, where his portfolio included research and programs in clean coal and carbon management, oil and gas systems, and international engagements in clean fossil energy.
 In his earlier role as Deputy Assistant Secretary for Clean Coal and Carbon Management, Dr. Friedmann focused on clean coal and carbon capture, utilization and storage.